Composition: Developing Effective Paragraphs

 These two revision exercises provide opportunities to apply the techniques introduced in Cohesion Strategies: Transitional Words and Phrases.

-Repeating key words and sentence structures can be an effective way to achieve cohesion in paragraphs.
+Repeating key words and sentence structures can be an effective way of achieving cohesion in paragraphs.

 Practice in Making a Simple Outline for a Cause & Effect Paragraph

 Here we'll practice making a simple outline: a list of the key points in a paragraph or essay.
 This basic outline can help us revise a composition by showing at a glance if we need to add, remove, change, or rearrange any supporting details.

 Revision Checklist for a Descriptive Paragraph